sonic-net/SONiC/doc/mgmt/Certificate_Management.md

 The models will be implemented in sonic-mgmt-common and will be used by the mgmt-framework and telemetry containers.
 The sysmonitor.py is in sonic-buildimage and will run on the host.
 The certificates themselves will be stored on the host in /etc/sonic/cert and will be mounted on all of the containers by default.

-The YANG models will store their configuration in the configdb and will add three new tables, for security-profiles and ca-mode.
+The YANG models will store their configuration in the configdb and will add new tables, for security-profiles, ca-mode, trust-store and cdp-config.

 ### 3.1.1 Service and Docker Management